Defi1X/FinTech2019/README.md

   5. ✅ Change name of character
   6. ✅ Comparison of two players
   7. ✅ Function for buying character from SellBoard
-  8. ✅Function for selling character at SellBoard
+  8. ✅ Function for selling character at SellBoard